 AI Agent Integration

-This guide explains how to integrate AI assistants with DV Flow Manager using the agent command.
-By defining skills, personas, tools, and references in your flow, you can create context-aware AI assistants that understand your project and workflows.
+This guide explains how to define skills, personas, tools, and references in your DV Flow project to create context-aware AI agent sessions.

 Overview